nukomeet/nukomeet.com/content/blog/2012-11_custom_hack.md

 title: Unveiling Nukomeet Custom Hack
 tags:
 - business
+extract: "At Nukomeet, we spend a lot of time making estimations, setting up agenda, and negociating prices, because we take care of framing well a project before it starts."
 ---

 At Nukomeet, we spend a lot of time making estimations, setting up agenda, and